Gold market authority threatens to blacklist UAE and other centres

 Tell us what you think.
 Email us at btuserfeedback@sph.com.sg

-The letter is addressed to China, Hong Kong, India, Japan, Russia, Singapore, South Africa, Switzerland, Turkey, UAE, the United Kingdom and the United States, all of which the LBMA has identified as major gold centres.
+The LBMA letter did not target any centre in particular, but four people involved in drafting it told Reuters the gold industry in Dubai in the UAE was the main focus.
+The letter is addressed to China, Hong Kong, India, Japan, Russia, Singapore, South Africa, Switzerland, Turkey, the UAE, the United Kingdom and the United States, all of which the LBMA has identified as major gold centres.

 "The whole bullion centres initiative is because of serious issues in Dubai," one of the sources said.
 "Unless they shape up, the LBMA by early next year will say refiners can't source from Dubai."